Maxwell4ever/Accenture-Data-Analysis-Task/README.md

 Understand the client and business problem at hand.
 Identify the requirements that need to be delivered for this project.
-Identify which tasks you should focus on as a Data Analyst.
+Identify which tasks to focus on as a Data Analyst.

 ## What do we mean by that?